A suitable basking lamp set-up for tortoises just out of hibernation

 is not feeding by itself within one week of

-waking up (provided the correct conditions are present) do not delay
+waking up (provided the correct conditions are present)

-- consult a veterinary surgeon
+- consult a

 that has particular experience of reptile